Discussion and Debate

 Allegedly Abingdon’s oldest non-sporting society, the Debating Society is the place to argue and form opinions about a variety of topics and motions.
 If you love an argument, or generally thrive on controversy, this is the society for you.

 We also enter teams into a number of national competitions in debating and public speaking and run workshops to help you improve your debating skills.
 Throughout the year, we also arrange popular dinner debates with girls’ schools for the senior members of the society.
-All are welcome, and anyone interested in speaking should contact MJE or a senior member of the committee.
 Within the Debating Society there are also opportunities for Sixth Form pupils to meet in smaller groups to hold debates - and there is a workshop aimed at Middle School pupils to help them develop debating and public speaking skills.

 Law Society is for Sixth Form students who want to develop their understanding of the theory and practice of law.
 It is ideal for anyone considering a career in law or interested in the subject for its own sake.